-If you’re looking for a cuddly, fluffy companion to spend your days with, the Havapoo is definitely a pup you should consider.
-Also referred to as a Poovanese (or even cuter names like Havanoodle or Havadoodle), this energetic little guy also has hypoallergenic fur, making him or her perfect for families looking for a furry friend.
-Havapoos are moderately active, which makes them good choices for small homes or apartments, as long as they are brought outside to run and play at the park, or in a fenced-in yard.
+Everyone has different needs for what they need in a dog.
+Some are looking for service animals to aid with their ailments.
+Others seek working dogs to make their lives and jobs easier.
+However, if you’re looking for a cuddly, fluffy companion to spend your days with, the Havapoo is definitely a pup you should consider.
+Also referred to as a Poovanese (or even cuter and less bathroom themed names like Havanoodle or Havadoodle), this energetic little guy also has hypoallergenic fur, making him or her perfect for families looking for a furry friend that won’t cause a sneezing fit with each cuddle session.
+You can snuggle your Havapoo without fear allergy sufferers!

 The Havapoo is a mix of Havanese and Miniature or Toy Poodle dog breeds.